LANDR: Network and marketplace

 Aimed at music professionals and DIY creators alike, the LANDR Network service marketplace allows users to create profiles, upload music, and connect with fellow artists and professionals to buy and sell their services.
 It also offers online collaboration tools like Sessions, video conferencing that allows users to sync and share DAW audio, and Projects, a collaborative, online workspace.

 Reception

 LANDR won the Technovation Award at Canadian Music Week in 2014 and has continued to grow in popularity since.
 The company was number 18 on CNBC's February 28, 2017 edition of their "Upstart 25" lists.

 In a Pitchfork feature about mastering, Jordan Kisner noted that responses from users of LANDR were mixed, reasoning that they found the site's technology to not be "flexible or intelligent" and that "You get what you pay for: a computer algorithm, rather than a live engineer with taste and experience."
 However, despite hesitancy from the community to embrace artificial intelligence in music production spaces, LANDR received positive feedback from industry leaders like Bob Weir (Grateful Dead), Tiga, and Nas.
 Notably, the engine was utilized by Gwen Stefani’s team at the 2016 Grammys, cementing its place as a professional audio production tool.

-As of April 2021, LANDR maintains a 4.4 ("Excellent") average rating on Trustpilot.